jnozzi/cocoadev.com/markdown/MaintainingFocusAfterMenuAction.md

 ----

-Take a look at General/NSResponder and the Cocoa event handling guide.
-In particular, General/NSWindow's makeFirstResponder, or General/NSResponder's acceptsFirstResponder and resignFirstResponder, depending on what is actually happening to make your control lose key focus.
+Take a look at NSResponder and the Cocoa event handling guide.
+In particular, NSWindow's makeFirstResponder, or NSResponder's acceptsFirstResponder and resignFirstResponder, depending on what is actually happening to make your control lose key focus.